BestianCode/ansible-openvpn-server/README.md

 * `./user-add.sh vpn01` - __vpn01__ is the name of the server from `inventory/hosts`.
 Enter the username and password.
 * `./user-del.sh vpn01` - Enter a user name, and the user will be deleted.
 * `./user-vpn-config.sh vpn01` - Config will be generated and written into the root folder of the project with the name `user-vpn.conf`.
 Use this config with your OpenVPN client.
+* `./ssh.sh vpn01` - Just connect to the VM
+* `playbook.sh` - Just run ansible with reboot of the VM